ArceLopera/PowershellWeb/docs/installation.md

 ### Compatibility
 Finally, it's worth noting that PowerShell 7 is not fully backwards-compatible with PowerShell 5.
 While most scripts and modules written for PowerShell 5 should work fine in PowerShell 7, there may be some compatibility issues with certain scripts or modules.
 It's always a good idea to test your scripts and modules in PowerShell 7 before deploying them to production systems.

-## PowerShell 7 Integrated Console
+## PowerShell 7 Integrated Console in VSCode

 PowerShell 7 Integrated Console is a new feature in PowerShell 7 that provides many of the same features as PowerShell ISE, but in a more modern and flexible interface that can be used on Windows, Linux, and macOS.
 Here are some of the key differences between the two: